ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 Martin Thompson has an excellent talk [Designing for Performance](https://www.youtube.com/watch?v=03GsLxVdVzU) that talks about writing performance sensitive code in the large.
 We firmly advise you to watch it.
 Performance tuning can be a massive rabbit hole.
 If the topic excites you, put ["mechanical sympathy"](https://duckduckgo.com/?q=mechanical+sympathy) into your favorite search engine; you'll come up for air in a few months knowing a ton.

 All of this is to say: performance is complicated.
 It's more art than science.
 What we are presenting here is rules of thumb.
 Many are not always good or always bad.
-Like most things in engineering, there are tradeoffs involved.
+Like most things in engineering, there are trade-offs involved.
 Be mindful.
 Be empirical.
 Be sure to measure the performance of your code before and after you change anything based on this document.

 It's our belief that the best way to get to awesome performance is [baby steps](https://www.youtube.com/watch?v=ncFCdCjBqcE).
 Don't try to make a ton of changes at once.
 Make a small performance oriented change.
 Measure the impact.
 Repeat.
 Take one tiny step at a time towards better performance.